enijkamp/M230/hw2/grade_hw2.md

 	Yes. `ipynb`.

 * Is the report clear (whole sentences, typos, grammar)?
-Do readers have a clear idea what's going on and how are results produced by just reading the report? (-2 pt)
+Do readers have a clear idea what's going on and how are results produced by just reading the report? (-2 pts)

 	 Need more description of the question and explanation of your solutions and algorithmic choices, esp Q1 and Q3.
 One year later can you still remember what you are doing by just reading your report?
 Some details can be improved.
 E.g., boldface matrices and vectors in LaTeX.